 That’s because housing prices keep going up – rising much faster than salaries are.
 This means that as time goes by, purchasing a house seems to get harder rather than easier.

 However, it turns out that this is only true in the country’s hotter real estate markets.
 There are pockets of the country where the cost of homeownership is actually going down.
+For those trying to find real estate properties for sale, have a look around at as many different estate agents as possible such as these Eddie Yan homes for sale and many others, so you can find the property that you can truly turn into a home.

 The folks over at Rentseeker.ca have created a handy infographic showing how much it costs to buy a house in cities across Canada, with year-over-year comparisons to show how the prices have changed over the past 12 months.